Liberal Christianity: Liberal Protestantism

 The two groups also disagreed on the role of experience in confirming truth claims.
 Traditional Protestants believed scripture and revelation always confirmed human experience and reason.
 For liberal Protestants, there were two ultimate sources of religious authority: the Christian experience of God as revealed in Jesus Christ and universal human experience.
 In other words, only an appeal to common human reason and experience could confirm the truth claims of Christianity.

 In general, liberal Christians are not concerned with the presence of biblical errors or contradictions.

 Liberals abandoned or reinterpreted traditional doctrines in light of recent knowledge.
 For example, the traditional doctrine of original sin was rejected for being derived from Augustine of Hippo, whose views on the New Testament were believed to have been distorted by his involvement with Manichaeism.
 Christology was also reinterpreted.
 Liberals stressed Christ's humanity, and his divinity became "an affirmation of Jesus exemplifying qualities which humanity as a whole could hope to emulate".

 Liberal Christians sought to elevate Jesus' humane teachings as a standard for a world civilization freed from cultic traditions and traces of traditionally pagan types of belief in the supernatural.
 As a result, liberal Christians placed less emphasis on miraculous events associated with the life of Jesus than on his teachings.
 The debate over whether a belief in miracles was mere superstition or essential to accepting the divinity of Christ constituted a crisis within the 19th-century church, for which theological compromises were sought.
-Many liberals prefer to read Jesus' miracles as metaphorical narratives for understanding the power of God.
+Some liberals prefer to read Jesus' miracles as metaphorical narratives for understanding the power of God.
 Not all theologians with liberal inclinations reject the possibility of miracles, but many reject the polemicism that denial or affirmation entails.

 Nineteenth-century liberalism had an optimism about the future in which humanity would continue to achieve greater progress.
 This optimistic view of history was sometimes interpreted as building the kingdom of God in the world.